RajsJohal/eng99_IaC_CICD/README.md

 # Implementing IaC in Jenkins CICD Pipeline

+## Terraform Implementation
 - Set Up Jenkins server in EC2 instance - refer to jenkins cicd repo for guide.
 - Install plugins for Node, Git and Terraform
 - Configure settings for Terraform
 - Install CloudBees AWS Credentials plugin
 - Attempted to create a pipeline job within jenkins to run my terraform main.tf file to create instances
 - Issues with jenkins not being able to find my terraform plugin so had to manually dial into jenkins and install terraform and configure the path within the Global Tool Configuration.
-- Add AWS Credentials (access and secret keys) in manage jenkins and Global Config settings
+- Add AWS Credentials (access and secret keys) in manage jenkins, configuration and global propertie, you can set environment variables for the AWS keys.
 - added the following command to the terraform script:
 ```
 output "app_instance_ip" {